"Live Long and Prosper."

 Gene Roddenberry’s mission for Star Trek was always to tell stories that included elements from a diversity of cultures, be they alien or of Earth.
-So when Leonard Nimoy had an idea for a Vulcan greeting, Roddenberry let him bring along a piece of his culture.
-Nimoy introduced the hand sign of the Kohanim Jewish blessing which would become the Vulcan salute.
+When Leonard Nimoy had an idea for a Vulcan greeting, Roddenberry let him bring along a piece of his culture.
+Nimoy introduced the hand sign of the Kohanim Jewish blessing, which would become the Vulcan salute.

 The words in the blessing itself are part of the Amidah, the daily prayers, but the sign we know as the Vulcan salute is only done when the Kohanim are called upon to stand before the congregation and recite them.

-The lord spoke to Moses.
-Speak to Aaron and his sons this is how you bless the people of Israel, say to them;
+This is how you bless the people of Israel, say to them,

 Years later, Nimoy would suggest this magical hand sign extend from his personal heritage to that of his character.
 Though Nimoy could flash the sign with ease, not every Vulcan could.
 Celia Lovsky, who played T’Pau, the Vulcan Minister, was unable to do the sign on her own and had her fingers taped together for production.
 Zachary Quinto allegedly had some trouble with the salute and did some Vulcan finger exercises while preparing for his most logical role.
 It was said his fingers were glued together for production, but Quinto swears this is just a rumor.
 Though I can’t say for sure, I have a suspicion that Arlene Martel, who played Spock’s bride-to-be, T’Pring, a fellow Eastern-European Jew, could probably flash the sign with ease.

-This notorious hand sign has become a salute for Trek fans worldwide.
-This one element added a layer to what Gene Roddenberry did, ensuring diversity on his screen and allowing the actors to bring elements of themselves to the characters.
+This notorious hand sign has become a salute for Star Trek fans worldwide.
+This one element added a layer to what Gene Roddenberry did — ensuring diversity on-screen and allowing the actors to bring elements of themselves to the characters.
 For Jewish Trekkies like me and Rabbi Morrison, two incredibly important aspects of our lives get to intersect.
 “It brought all of my worlds together.
 It brought my TV world and my Jewish world together like they were one.”